NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Get concept part

+`ConceptTests.getConceptPart<x>()` - Return concept part information for a given terminology, concept part, and code.

-Returns sub-part of the concept for a given terminology and code.
+Returns sub-part of the concept for a given terminology, concept part, and code.

 NOTE: in the call below, you can replace "children" in the URL with any of the following and retrieve the corresponding underlying info: children, parents, roles, associations, inverseRoles, inverseAssociations, maps, or disjointWith.